 SAM options - zoom levels

-Depending on the input resolution, the SAM model will interpret and generate different objects.
-It can be empirically classified by the zoom levels as follows.
+Depending on the input resolution, the SAM model will interpret and generate different results.
+It can be empirically classified by mapping classes depending on the zoom levels as follows:

 ZOOM LEVELS